Suriya: Continued commercial success and stardom (2008–2013)

-Suriya's first release of 2010 was his 25th film, Singam directed by Hari, in which he played the role of a police officer opposite Anushka Shetty.
+Suriya's first release of 2010 was his 25th film, Singam directed by Hari, in which he played the role of a police officer, starring alongside Anushka Shetty.
 The film received positive reviews with The Hindu reviewer noting, "Suriya shows that be it a performance-oriented role or a formulaic concoction he can deliver", while Sify stated, "Ultimately it is Suriya who carries the film to the winning post.
 His passion and the way he brings an ordinary regular larger-than-life hero character alive on screen is lesson for other commercial heroes."
-Indian cricketer Mahendra Singh Dhoni stated that he became "a great fan of Suriya" after watching Singam.
 The film won Suriya his second Vijay Award for Best Entertainer, in addition to his eighth nomination for the Filmfare Award for Best Actor – Tamil, and subsequently went on to become the second highest-grossing film of the year.
 Suriya expanded to Telugu and Hindi films with Ram Gopal Varma's political drama Rakta Charitra.
 The film was released in Tamil as Ratha Sarithiram, which was partly dubbed and partly reshot.
 Rajeev Masand noted, "The film belongs to Suriya, and is watchable only for the sheer presence of the Southern star, and for the intensity he brings to his part."
 Suriya then appeared alongside R. Madhavan and Trisha in a song in Manmadhan Ambu.